TV show dates: December 14, 2015 — present.

 Tycho Station’s Chief of Operations is Fred Johnson (Chad L. Coleman).
 Retired from the UN Marines as a Colonel, Johnson was a part of an infamously brutal military action.

-Anderson Dawes (Jared Harris) saved the disgraced Johnson’s life and enlisted him to working for the Belters’ cause.
+Anderson Dawes (Jared Harris) saved the disgraced Johnson’s life and enlisted him to work for the Belters’ cause.

 As Ceres Liaison to the Outer Planets Alliance, Dawes rallies laborers and less seemly factions, to work against the corporations exploiting the Asteroid Belt and its settlers.